4 Ways to Find the Perfect Restaurant While Traveling

 If traveling in the United States Yelp, Zagat, or Google trips are excellent apps.
 Yelps morals have come into question as of recently, but it still holds a large database of restaurants and reviews.
 Zagat rated restaurants are gems, but because the name holds so much weight restaurants will raise prices after being reviewed.
 Think of Zagat like a Michelin star review but for the little guys.
 Either one you choose will be fine as long as there is enough people reviewing the restaurants at your destination.

-Now, If you are traveling abroad and are not at a hotel or area with wifi, it will be hard to use an app without internet, but you are not out of luck.
+If you are traveling abroad and are not at a hotel or area with wifi, it will be hard to use an app without internet, but you are not out of luck.
 There are some tricks to finding a good place to eat.
-While these tricks are not perfect they will help you take a good guess at which establishment will be worth your time.
+These tricks will utilize your skills of observation, and while these tricks are not perfect, they will help you take a good guess at which establishment will be worth your time.